 LVR may be done using:

-- lung volume reduction surgery (LVRS).
+- Lung volume reduction surgery (LVRS).
 A surgeon will operate and remove the most damaged parts of your lung.

-- experimental treatments.
+- Experimental treatments.
 Your specialist can talk about these options with you.

 What are the benefits of LVR?